jo3-l/blog/content/about.md

 ### Professional experience

-In Summer 2025, I'm interning at TD Bank Group as a software developer on the Enterprise Innovation team.
-I'm looking for work for Summer 2026; my resume is available on request.
+In Summer 2025, I interned at TD Bank as a software developer on the Enterprise Innovation team, where I prototyped an open banking integration using Plaid.
+I'm currently looking for Summer 2026 internships; if you know of interesting opportunities, get in touch!

 ## Contact